MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 ---
-title: Embed the Azure Data Explorer web UI in an **iframe**.
+title: Embed the Azure Data Explorer web UI in an **IFrame**.
-description: Learn how to embed the Azure Data Explorer web UI in an **iframe**. ms.reviewer: izlisbon ms.topic: how-to ms.date: 11/22/2022
+description: Learn how to embed the Azure Data Explorer web UI in an **IFrame**. ms.reviewer: izlisbon ms.topic: how-to ms.date: 11/22/2022
 ---
-# Embed the Azure Data Explorer web UI in an iframe
+# Embed the Azure Data Explorer web UI in an IFrame

-The Azure Data Explorer web UI can be embedded in an iframe and hosted in third-party websites.
-This article describes how to embed the Azure Data Explorer web UI in an iframe.
+The Azure Data Explorer web UI can be embedded in an IFrame and hosted in third-party websites.
+This article describes how to embed the Azure Data Explorer web UI in an IFrame.

 :::image type="content" source="../images/host-web-ux-in-iframe/web-ux.png" alt-text="Screenshot of the Azure Data Explorer web U I.":::

 All functionality is tested for accessibility and supports dark and light on-screen themes.

-## How to embed the web UI in an iframe
+## How to embed the web UI in an IFrame

 Add the following code to your website: